carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

  <process_name>(<input_ch1>,<input_ch2>,...)
 ~~~

 To combined multiple processes invoke them in the order they would appear in a workflow.
+When invoking a process with multiple inputs, provide them in the same order in which they are declared in the `input` block of the process.

 For example: